tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 And move four JARs from `_dist` directory to `$CATALINA_HOME/bin` directory.

-Notice: running `ant` on clean working copy will result in error about lack of `tomcat-juli.jar` file, which is needed during the process of tranforming JARs.

 More detailed instruction:

 1. edit file `build.properties`, which may contain custom values for properties hardcoded in `build.properties.default`. e.g. `tomcat.version`
 2. run `ant`
-3. place correct version of `tomcat-juli.jar` in `_external`
-4. run `ant` again
 5. move JARs from `_dist` directory to `$CATALINA_HOME/bin`.

 After changing versions (e.g. for Tomcat), run `ant clean`.